Felony DWI

 Felony DWI Attorney in Ocean County

 Facing a serious drunk driving charge in Ocean County can threaten your freedom, your license, and your future.
-If your situation involves injury, prior DWIs, or other aggravating factors, you may be dealing with felony level consequences, not a routine traffic matter.
-You need clear information and a steady plan, not more fear.
+When your situation involves injury to another person, prior DWI convictions, or other aggravating factors, you may be looking at felony-level consequences, not a routine traffic matter.
+You need clear information and a steady plan.

 At Law Offices of Stephen Lukach III, we focus our practice on DWI and related criminal defense in New Jersey.
 Attorney Stephen Lukach has spent more than 20 years defending people accused of impaired driving offenses and is one of only 35 Board Certified Municipal Court Trial Attorneys in the state.
-We guide clients through complex and high-stakes DWI cases in this area with personal attention at every step.
+We handle complex, high-stakes DWI cases with personal attention at every step.

-Protect your freedom from a life-altering felony conviction.
-Contact a felony DWI attorney in Ocean County at (856) 481-8205 or reach out online for your free consultation.
-We are available 24/7 to take your call.
+Your freedom and future are worth protecting.
+Call a felony DWI attorney in Ocean County at (856) 481-8205 or reach out online for a free consultation.
+We’re available 24/7.

-• Assault by Auto: This is the most common way a DWI becomes a felony.
-If you are involved in an accident while intoxicated and another person is injured, you face Assault by Auto charges.
+• Assault by Auto (N.J.S.A.
+2C:12-1(c)): This is the most common route by which a DWI becomes a felony-level charge.
+If you’re involved in an accident while intoxicated and another person is injured, you face Assault by Auto charges under Title 2C rather than a standard traffic summons under Title 39.

-• Vehicular Homicide: If a fatality occurs while you are operating a vehicle under the influence, the state will charge you with Death by Auto.
+• Death by Auto (N.J.S.A.
+2C:11-5): If a fatality occurs while you’re operating a vehicle under the influence, the state may charge you with Vehicular Homicide.
 This is a second-degree crime punishable by 5 to 10 years in prison.
-Under the No Early Release Act (NERA), you must serve 85% of your sentence before even being eligible for parole.
+Under the No Early Release Act (NERA), 85% of the sentence must be served before parole eligibility applies.

 How We Defend Felony DWI Cases in Ocean County

-Every serious DWI case is different, but there are common stages and issues that we see repeatedly.
-Typically, your case will start with a first appearance in municipal court or, in indictable matters, with proceedings in Ocean County Superior Court.
-Early hearings often address basic issues like conditions of release and scheduling, but they also set the tone for how the case will be handled.
+Every serious DWI case is different, but there are common stages and issues that appear repeatedly.
+Your case will typically start with a first appearance in municipal court or, in indictable matters, with proceedings in Ocean County Superior Court.
+Early hearings address conditions of release and scheduling, but they also set the tone for how the case will be handled.

-As discovery materials arrive, we examine the legality of the traffic stop, the way field sobriety tests were conducted, and the procedures used for breath or blood testing.
-In New Jersey, specific rules govern the operation and maintenance of devices used for chemical testing.
-If officers or agencies do not follow these requirements, that can affect how the evidence may be used against you.
+As discovery materials arrive, we examine the legality of the traffic stop, how field sobriety tests were conducted, and the procedures used for breath or blood testing.
+New Jersey has specific rules governing the operation and maintenance of chemical testing devices.
+If officers or agencies don’t follow those requirements, it can affect how that evidence may be used against you.
+Discovery in felony-level cases typically includes police reports, dashcam footage, chemical testing logs, and maintenance records for the breath-testing equipment, all of which Attorney Lukach reviews personally.

-In cases involving accidents or injury, we pay close attention to how the scene was investigated.
-That can include reviewing diagrams, photographs, and any statements attributed to you or other witnesses.
+In cases involving accidents or injury, we pay close attention to how the scene was investigated: diagrams, photographs, and statements attributed to you or other witnesses.
 We look at whether the physical evidence matches the narrative in the police reports.
-When necessary, we may suggest that you gather medical records or repair estimates that could become relevant later, depending on how prosecutors choose to proceed.
+When relevant, we may suggest gathering medical records or repair estimates, depending on how prosecutors choose to proceed.

 Throughout this process, Attorney Lukach works directly with you.
-He discusses realistic options, which may include filing motions to challenge aspects of the state’s case, exploring negotiated resolutions, or preparing for trial if that is appropriate.
-Our goal is to build a defense that reflects both the legal issues and your personal priorities, such as avoiding incarceration where possible or limiting the long-term impact on your work and family.
+He discusses realistic options, which may include filing motions to challenge aspects of the state’s case, exploring negotiated resolutions with the Ocean County Prosecutor’s Office, or preparing for trial if that’s the right path.
+Our goal is to build a defense that reflects both the legal issues in your case and your personal priorities, whether that means avoiding incarceration or limiting the long-term impact on your work and family.

 Reach Out Anytime